 Now You Know What To Photograph In Salzburg

 Hopefully, you now have a firm idea of what to photograph in Salzburg.
 This Austrian city is simply amazing.

 The combination of culture, historical sites, and bold characters create an interesting blend.
-Moreover, locations such as Mirabel Palace and Hohensalzburg Fortress offer both natural and architectural photographic opportunities.
+Moreover, locations such as Mirabell Palace and Hohensalzburg Fortress offer both natural and architectural photographic opportunities.